Conformally equivariant quantization for spinning particles: Introduction

-The celebrated Weyl quantization of $T^*M$ is characterized, if $M=\bbR^n$, by its equivariance property under the action of the symplectic affine Lie algebra $\spl(2n,\bbR)\ltimes\bbR^n$ on $T^*M$.
-Focusing rather on equivariance under a Lie algebra $\fkg$ acting by vector fields on $M$, Duval, Lecomte and Ovsienko have introduced the concept of {\it $\fkg$-equivariant quantization}.
+The celebrated Weyl quantization of $T^*M$ is characterized, if $M=\bbR^n$, by its equivariance property under the action on $T^*M$ of the symplectic affine Lie algebra $\spl(2n,\bbR)\ltimes\bbR^n$.
+Focusing rather on equivariance under a Lie algebra $\fkg$ acting by vector fields on the configuration manifold $M$ itself, Duval, Lecomte and Ovsienko have introduced the concept of {\it $\fkg$-equivariant quantization}.
 In particular, they prove its existence and uniqueness for $\fkg$ the projective \cite{LOv99} or the conformal Lie algebra \cite{DLO99}, acting locally on manifolds $M$ which are projectively or conformally flat respectively.
-It has been intensely developed since then, see e.g. \cite{CSi09}.
+It has been intensely developed since then, see e.g. \cite{DOv01,DEO04,Mic09,CSi09,Mic11a,Sil09} and references therein.

-A deep motivation to build quantizations is to obtain a correspondence between classical and quantum symmetries whenever there exists one, and an efficient way to measure the quantum anomalies else.
-For a free massive scalar particle on $(M,\mg)$, this amounts to determine whether the first integrals of the geodesic flow of $\mg$, given by symmetric Killing tensors, can be quantized into differential operators commuting with the Laplacian.
-This has been investigated up to second order by Carter, via his ad hoc minimal quantization procedure \cite{Car77}.
-There is no quantum anomalies in a number of examples, see e.g.\ \cite{DVa05}, in particular if $(M,\mg)$ is Ricci-flat.
+A deep motivation to build quantizations is to obtain a correspondence between classical and quantum symmetries whenever there exists one, and an efficient way to measure the quantum anomalies otherwise.
+For a free massive scalar particle on $(M,\mg)$, this amounts to determining whether the first integrals of the geodesic flow of the metric $\mg$, given by symmetric Killing tensors, can be quantized into differential operators commuting with the Laplacian.
+This has been investigated for Killing $2$-tensors by Carter, using a minimal quantization procedure \cite{Car77}.
+There are no quantum anomalies in a number of examples, see e.g.\ \cite{DVa05}, in particular if $(M,\mg)$ is Ricci-flat.
 Over a conformally flat manifold, the situation is now well-understood thanks to the conformally equivariant quantization introduced above.
-Indeed, the latter establishes a bijection between the classical and quantum symmetries of a free massless particle \cite{Mic11b}, i.e. between the constants of motion along the null geodesic flow, given by conformal Killing symmetric tensors, and the higher symmetries of Laplacian, studied by Eastwood \cite{Eas05}.
+Indeed, the latter establishes a bijection between the classical and quantum symmetries of a free massless particle, i.e., between the constants of motion along the null geodesic flow, given by conformal Killing symmetric tensors, and the higher symmetries of Laplacian \cite{Eas05,Mic11b}.
 Moreover, this correspondence extends to the massive case, for the symmetries given by differential operators of second order, and leads ultimately to new quantum integrable systems \cite{BEHRR11,DVa11}.
+For additional informations on symmetries of Laplacian, we refer to \cite{MRS13,MSS14}.